 Calling all adrenaline junkies!
 Queenstown is the place you’ve been waiting for.
 It has everything you can possibly think of from bungee jumping off Kawarau Gorge Suspension Bridge, jet-boating on the Shotover and Dart rivers, and skiing on its famous slopes in winter.
 The best part though?
 Although Queenstown is flying its ‘Adventure Capital’ flag proudly, this small town has a completely chilled atmosphere.
 Make use of this towns crazy energy and do things you never thought you had the guts to do, but make sure to slow down and experience its history.
 Sit on a bench alongside Lake Wakatipu and admire the nature or explore the regions vineyards and mining towns.

-Recently named the ‘coolest little capital in the world’ by Lonely Planet, this city is surely to be on your list when you visit New Zealand.
-Nestled between a bustling harbour and rolling mountains, Wellington is know for its abundance of culture and native beauty.
+Recently named the ‘coolest little capital in the world’ by Lonely Planet, this city is sure to be on your list when you visit New Zealand.
+Nestled between a bustling harbor and rolling mountains, Wellington is known for its abundance of culture and native beauty.
 Visit the Te Papa Tongarewa Museum, one of the best interactive museums in the world!
 Experience the heart of the city’s culture through its art galleries and theatre shows.
 For outdoor lovers, take on the Makara Peak trail or the City to Sea walk for views that will literally blow your mind!
 You can also ride the cable car up to Kelburn, or spend your days mountain biking and sea kayaking.

 Other Popular Must See Places